- For the first day of class, read Chapter 1 in

 routine work and focused the labs on tasks that should give you deeper

-This year, we are trying a new policy to adjust grades for early and late
+To adjust grades for early and late

-submissions.
-Essentially, each student has a fixed number of "grace" days
+submissions, each student has a fixed number of "grace" days

 that we will apply, automatically, to late work.
 In addition, on each lab

 there is a hard cutoff for when late work may be submitted.

 lab 1 handout for a more detailed explanation.